 - The book doesn’t provide you with scoring information for your practice tests; you have to go online to get the information.

-- The book only provides surface level description of each section and doesn’t provide instructional material, so you can’t actually learn skills and content from the book.
-The book does not include any content lessons.
-For example, if you’re struggling with geometry questions, you won’t get any assistance from this book.
-You’d need to seek additional help.
+- The book only provides surface-level descriptions of each section and doesn’t offer instructional material, so you can’t actually learn skills and content from the book.
+There are no content lessons, so if you’re, say, struggling with geometry questions, you won’t get any assistance from this book; you’d need to seek additional help.

-- Also, just taking SAT practice tests without a method of learning from your mistakes will not help you improve.
-The book gives no guidance on how to learn from your mistakes nor how to study content.
+- Just taking SAT practice tests without a method of learning from your mistakes will not help you improve.
+The book sadly offers no guidance on how to learn from your mistakes or how to study content.

 If you don’t believe me, check out how other people feel about it.
-On Amazon, the book is rated 3.5 stars out of 5 with about half of people giving it 5 stars (it is still full of official practice problems) but a large percent of people giving it 1 star.
+On Amazon, the book is currently rated 4.4 out of 5 stars, with more than 85 percent of raters giving it 4 or 5 stars (remember, it's still full of official practice problems!).

-The 1-star reviewers generally agreed with my feeling that the book was a waste of money:
+The 1-star reviewers of both editions of the official guide generally agreed with my feeling that the book was a waste of money:

-The five-star reviewers also agreed that all the material was online but felt the book was worth the money since it’s a hassle to print out the four practice tests:
+The 5-star reviewers of both editions felt that although the material is available for free online, the book was worth the money since it’s a hassle to print out the practice tests:

 How You Should Use the Official SAT Guide

-I recommend no students buy the book, but all students should be using the free practice tests that are available online.
+I recommend no students buy the book, but all students should be using the free practice tests available online.

 I don’t think any student needs to read the additional information included in this guide.
-The information is superficial yet difficult to parse: it discusses the types of question and content covered without giving many if any examples.
-We’ve created better free guides: check out our Reading, Math, and Writing study guides.
+The information is superficial yet difficult to parse: it discusses the types of question and content covered without giving many, if any, examples.
+We’ve created better free guides for Reading, Math, and Writing.

-If you’re a worry wart (like me), and you’re stressed that you don’t know everything you can about the test, then go ahead and read the extra material for free online.
+If you’re a worrywart (like me) and are stressed that you don’t know everything you can about the test, then go ahead and read the extra material for free online.
 You should be able to read all of it fairly quickly.
 As I said, it’s pretty sparse and superficial.

 However, reading this book alone will not prepare you for SAT success.
 You need to review your SAT practice tests to learn from your mistakes.
-You need to be doing in-depth content reviews for subjects you don’t know or have forgotten such as systems of equations or how colons work.
+You should also do in-depth content review of subjects you don’t know well or might've forgotten, such as systems of equations or semicolons.